Last updated: August 4, 2022

-Since its inception in 1994 as a 501(c)(3) organization, Wheeling National Heritage Area has leveraged funding and expertise to play an integral role in shaping the city’s redevelopment.
+Wheeling National Heritage Area is managed by Wheeling Heritage.
+Since its inception in 1994 as a 501(c)(3) organization, Wheeling Heritage has leveraged funding and expertise to play an integral role in shaping the city’s redevelopment.